-Thimbles are such a neat thing to collect since they are small and available worldwide in souvenir shops.
-I hope you enjoy the articles and maybe start your own collection
+Thimbles are such a neat item to collect since they are small and readily available worldwide in souvenir shops.
+I hope you enjoy reading about them and maybe start your own collection!

 I have only a few hobbies but one is butterflies and I adore them.
 My aim is to see as many species as I can and add them to this article.
 There are over 60 in the British Isles so I have a way to go.